normhal/DCCppEX-Nextion-Controller/README.md

 Once the Arduino IDE has been set up for the intended host processor, no additional libraries are needed, although the UNO and ESP8266 versions need the Software Serial library.

-The Nextion interface uses my own implementation using ideas from the Bently Born Nextion Library, and some ideas from the technique published by Perry Bebbington.
+The Nextion interface uses my own implementation using ideas from the Bently Born Nextion Library.

 # How To's

 Once everything is connected and Power is applied to the DCC++EX Controller, you'll need to do some basic configuration.
 TIP: At any stage, touching the Center portion of the Top of any page of the Nextion will take you back to either the Throttle or the Menu Page.

 At first the "Cover" page will be displayed for a few seconds, followed by the "Menu" page.
-If using WiFi, the "WiFi Status" Page will allow for configuration changes or confiirmation of WiFi Status.
+If using WiFi, the "WiFi Status" Page will be displayed after the Cover Page to allow for configuration changes or confiirmation of WiFi Status.

 # How To Populate the Locomotive "Shed" or Inventory.
   Two methods are provided:-